EngineersNeedArt/Anna-Analog-Computer/Anna POTS Pixie/README.md

 # POTS Module

-Four op-amps buffer the outputs from the four potentiometers of the **POTS** Module.
+Four op-amps buffer the outputs from the four potentiometers of the **POTS** module.
 In this way, circuits connected to the output to not load the potentiometer and drag down itʼs voltage.

 <div align="center">
   <img src="images/POTS Schematic.png" alt="POTS Schematic" width="765">